 I spoke with Dr. Rachel Nazarian of Schweiger Dermatology Group about the aging factors that are prevalent in our daily routines.
 She explained, "Pretty much anything that causes the facial muscles to contract can cause deep wrinkles with repeated use—just like a paper creases deeper and deeper every time its folded, your skin responds the same way by making deeper and deeper wrinkles.
-Some causes of wrinkles are obvious (smiling leads to crows feet), but some are lesser known, usually because you don’t even realize you’re using your facial muscles at.”
+Some causes of wrinkles are obvious (smiling leads to crows feet), but some are lesser-known, usually because you don’t even realize you’re using your facial muscles.”

 “Next time you’re applying eye shadow, mascara, or eyeliner, look at the face you’re making in the mirror.
 Most people raise their eyebrows up high and create lines across their forehead, With time, those lines will remain when your face is at rest.”

 2. Pursing Lips